sne-syn/basic-blog/src/markdown-pages/article.md

 World Wide Web

-We are getting close to the World Wide Web - an architectural framework for accessing and navigating through linked web pages.
-This particular part of the computer network system is often wrongly called 'the Internet' even if it just runs on top of the Internet as any other application.
+We are getting close to the World Wide Web (WWW) - an architectural framework for accessing and navigating through linked web pages.
+This particular part of the computer network system - www - is often wrongly called 'the Internet' even if it just runs on top of the Internet, the same as any other application.
+(Rewrite this sentence).
+Through the Internet, just using the

-From the users' point of view, the Web consists of Web pages containing references to other pages.
-Those references include text - hypertext - over which the links are embedded, and a unique address inside hyperlink - Uniform Resource Locator.
-The hyperlinks are highlighted and clickable.
+From the users' point of view, the Web consists of Web pages looking like documents with some content that can include references to other pages.
+Those references are called hyperlinks.
+They are usually highlighted and clickable and allow the user to jump up to another page if needed.
+The popularity of the Web is based on the fact that it is easy for beginners to use because of its rich graphical interface and amount of linked resources that form a huge web of related information.
+Text containing hyperlinks is called hypertext and can be retrieved and rendered by a browser.

+For pages to direct the user to a related hypertext, each hyperlink needs a unique address inside it.
+On the Web, addressing is specified by Uniform Resource Locator (an URL).

 URLs consist of three parts:
 The protocol (also known as a scheme)
 The machine's domain name for DNS lookup
-And a path indicating a unique directory with the page information For example, https://en.wikiquote.org/wiki/Main_Page.
+And a path indicating a unique directory with the page information

+For example, https://en.wikiquote.org/wiki/Main_Page.

 When the user clicks on a hyperlink, the browser asks a DNS for the IP address of the domain specified in the URL and then establishes a TCP connection with the appropriate server machine.
 The next step is to ask for a specific page.
-In our example is 'Main_Page' located in 'wiki' directory.
+In our example is 'Main_Page' located in the 'wiki' directory.
 The browser uses an HTTP protocol (Hypertext Transfer Protocol) with a GET command in the header to retrieve data.
-The server replies with a hypertext we requested.
+The server replies with hypertext sent as a plain text in ASCII or UTF-16 format.

+In order to control and troubleshoot possible problems with browser-server communication, status codes are added to the server response.
+All status codes must have three digits and are divided into five groups by the first digit.

+1xx informational response – the request was received, continuing process 2xx successful – the request was successfully received, understood, and accepted 3xx redirection – further action needs to be taken to complete the request 4xx client error – the request contains the wrong syntax or cannot be fulfilled 5xx server error – the server failed to fulfil a valid request

 FTP